Good Eats – Black & Blue Steak and Crab

 When chain restaurants from the Empire State open a local operation, we expect a Big Apple home office.
 But Burlington’s recently opened Black & Blue Steak and Crab is based near Rochester, and its other three namesakes are all located in upstate New York.
 The chain’s name is derived from chargrilled steaks (black) and crabs (blue).
+[Please note that at the time of publication, the restaurant featured in this article is offering special services in response to the COVID-19 pandemic.
+Please call or visit their websites for updates.]

 The restaurant offers a contemporary twist on your traditional steakhouse and includes niceties such as a no middleman seafood menu.
 Everything on it comes from their own operation in St. Petersburg, Florida.